petronetto/machine-learning-alpine/README.md

 All in only ~200 MB :)

 ## Running the container
+Clone this reposity: `git clone git@github.com:Petronetto/machine-learning-alpine.git`.

+Go to the folder: `cd machine-learning-alpine`

-Run `docker-composer up` and open your browser in `http://localhost:8888`.
+Run: `docker-composer up` and open your browser in `http://localhost:8888`.

 See the `Welcome.ipynb` to all versions.